avrilcoghlan/vibriowatch/docs/source/closerelatives.rst

 You can see from the map that HCUF_01 and other isolates from Haiti are closely related to isolates from the Dominican Republic (Haiti's neighbour), Mexico, but also India and Nepal.

-If you click on the circle representing Haiti on the map, it will highlight the Haitian isolates in the cgMLST cluster and the timeline below, and youc an see the Haitian isolates are all in one big 'blob' of closely related isolates in the cgMLST cluster, and were collected in 2010 and 2012:
+If you click on the circle representing Haiti on the map, it will highlight the Haitian isolates in the cgMLST cluster and the timeline below, and you can see the Haitian isolates are all in one big 'blob' of closely related isolates in the cgMLST cluster, and were collected in 2010 and 2012:

 .. image:: Picture60.png
   :width: 850